 The High Line Canal Conservancy is partnering with Denver Water and 17 different regional jurisdictions to reimagine a former irrigation canal as a natural, connected and varied 71-mile long linear greenway.
 Stemming from a community-driven Vision Plan, also led by Sasaki, the High Line Canal Framework Plan is now underway.
 This next phase of the project, led by Denver-based Livable Cities Studio and my practice, Agency Landscape + Planning, is establishing a series of opportunities for increased access, natural function, stormwater benefit and recreational use in each of the unique communities along the canal.
 At a hundred feet wide and 71 miles long, the canal landscape is almost exactly the size of New York’s Central Park, though stunningly different in shape and character.

 Turning up the volume on existing parks

 The Denver Parks and Recreation Department, enabled by a 2017 bond, recently unveiled the Reimagine Play Initiative at the Paco Sanchez Park.
 This state-of-the-art play facility is multi-generational, geared toward improving public health, and ambitious in its design.
-Future phases of the park are in design now, also by first-phase designers Port Urbanism, and include pop-up recreational amenities and performances spaces.
+Future phases of the park are in design now, led by Dig Studio with Port Urbanism, and include pop-up recreational amenities and performances spaces.

 Denver’s Parks and Recreation Executive Director Allegra ‘Happy’ Haynes summarized it well in the Game Plan: “Parks have often been seen as one of the ‘nice-to-haves’ … [but parks] are important pieces of city infrastructure, just like having streets to get places.
 What we do has to be an integral part of the health and social well-being of our community.”